ChemBioHTP/enzyhtp_doc/docs/source/qkst_shrapnel.rst

 | An example is ``template/template_wk_dir_shrapnel/template_hpc_submission.sh``.
 | This script will be copied to all the children directories and will be used for the submission.

-You can modify this example script to customize your submission.
-Reference `here <qkst_general.rst>`_ about this.
+You can modify this example script to create this submission script.
+Reference `here <qkst_general.rst#running-the-workflow>`_ about this.

 Use the *shrapnel* script
 ===================================